braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 <a id="Subject-with-connectivity-data-SubjectCON"></a>
 ### Subject with connectivity data (SubjectCON)  [⬆](#Table-of-Contents)

-We will start by implementing in detail `SubjectCON`.
-The connectivity matrix can be obtained from DTI data.
+You will start by implementing in detail `SubjectCON`, which holds a connectivity matrix (for example, obtained from DTI data).

 > **Code 1.** **SubjectCON element header.**
-> 		The `header` section of the generator code for "_SubjectCON.gen.m" provides the general information about the `SubjectCON` element.
+> 		The `header` section of the generator code in "_SubjectCON.gen.m" provides the general information about the `SubjectCON` element.
 > ````matlab
 > %% ¡header!
 > SubjectCON < Subject (sub, subject with connectivity matrix) is a subject with connectivity matrix (e.g. DTI).  ①